 Those who work with us usually have an anti-oppression analysis, or wish to build upon their existing awareness to transform their words into (and participate in) a more truth-telling, lyrical, constructive editing experience.

 We welcome and celebrate wholeness in your writing.

 Queer Black Editing serves individuals and organizations seeking top-notch editing services applied with an ever-evolving, anti-colonial lens.
 If you or your org are all about setting your writing (and getting) free, you've come to the right place.

 We also offer workshops.
 Please review our policies for more info.

 — Ricky B., founder of Cazimi Healing

 Cantrice has been studying, constructing, expanding, and deconstructing language since the tender age of 8 (that Speak & Spell from the early years was a game changer, y'all).
-She reads, writes, and speaks AA(V)E, European French, and Southeastern US English.
+She reads, writes, and speaks AA(V)E, Central European French, and Southeastern US English.

 Along with her past organizing work with Black-led access to public education, Palestinian land justice, and im/migration liberation for communities of color, she also holds a degree in languages from George Mason University and a certificate in editing from University of California, Berkeley Extension.